To Save Her Children, She Pretended To Be Crazy

 She had succeeded, but it took many difficult months until the family was eventually rescued by the military that drove Boko Haram out of Madagali.

 Then suspicion fell on her.
 The soldiers asked Hamayaji whether she married a Boko Haram commander.
 "When the soldiers met me, they said 'Are you a Boko Haram wife?'
 I insisted I was not," she says.
-Then they asked her how she'd managed to stay safe without collaborating with the insurgents while they controlled the town?
+Then they asked her how she had managed to stay safe without collaborating with the insurgents while they controlled the town?

 She explained her ruse — behaving like a madwoman and hiding her daughter in a ditch for almost a year.